AlgeriaOfficial Name: People's Democratic Republic of Algeria

 - In the event of an emergency, contact us at 1-888-407-4747 toll-free within the United States and Canada, or via a regular toll line, 1-202-501-4444, from other countries.

 CRIME: The crime rate in Algeria is moderate.
-While Algeria has a very visible police presence throughout the country, including many plain-clothes police officers, petty theft and home burglary occur frequently, and muggings are on the rise, especially after dark in the cities.
+Algeria has a very visible police presence throughout the country, including many plain-clothes police officers, particularly in areas frequented by foreigners.
+Petty theft and home burglary occur frequently in low income areas, and occasionally in affluent neighborhoods, and muggings are on the rise, especially after dark in the cities.
+Criminals tend to focus on persons who appear unfamiliar with their surroundings, are dressed in expensive clothing, or otherwise draw attention to themselves.
 Theft of contents and parts from parked cars, pick-pocketing, theft on trains and buses, theft of items left in hotel rooms, and purse snatching are common.
 Alarms, grills, and/or guards can help protect residences.

 VICTIMS OF CRIME: If you or someone you know becomes the victim of a crime abroad, you should contact the local police and the nearest U.S. embassy or consulate.
 We can: